 The rock edicts may be further classified into several heads such as the minor rock edicts, fourteen rock edicts, Kalinga rock edicts and Bhabru rock edict.

-: These rock edicts belong to 258 or 257 B.C.
+Minor Rock Edicts: These rock edicts belong to 258 or 257 B.C.
 They are of two types.
-One type of the minor rock edict can be found in Shabhaz district of Bihar at Sahasram in Bairat district of Rajasthan, and also Rupnath in Jabalpur district.
+One type of the minor rock edict can be found in the Shabhaz district of Bihar, Bairat district of Rajasthan, and Jabalpur district of Madhya Pradesh.
 The minor rock edicts of the other type have been found at Brahmagiri in Mysore and at Rameshvaram.
 The first enlightens us with the personal life of Ashoka while the second contains a code of morals.

-: These have been found at the following places.
-V.i.z.
-Shabhazgarhi in Peshawar district, Mansera in Hazara district, Kalsi in Dehradun, Girnar near Junagarh, Sopara in Thane district, Dhauli in Puri district, Jangarh in Ganjam district, and Ira Gurhi in Karnal district.
+Fourteen Rock Edicts: These have been found at the following places- Shabhazgarhi in Peshawar district, Mansera in Hazara district, Kalsi in Dehradun, Girnar near Junagarh, Sopara in Thane district, Dhauli in Puri district, Jangarh in Ganjam district, and Ira Gurhi in Karnal district.

-: This rock edict was placed near Viratt in Jaipur state.
+Bhabru Rock Edict: This rock edict was placed near Viratt in Jaipur.
 Dr. Smith fixes its date from 258 to 257 B.C.
 In this inscription Ashoka expressed or rather confessed his faith in the Buddha, Dharma and the Samgha.
-He also refers seven examples of Buddhism which dear to him and he wished that his subjects should also follow them.
+He also refers seven examples of Buddhism which his subjects should also follow.

 The pillar edicts may be further classified into three categories.
 The name can be mentioned as seven pillar edicts, two commemorative pillar inscriptions, and four minor pillar edicts.

-: These have been found at six places.
+Seven Pillar Edicts: These have been found at six places.
 Two pillar edicts have been found at Delhi.
-The seven pillar edicts have been found at Meerut, Prayag, Ambala district and also in Champaran etc. The pillar edicts tell the people of the Ashoka towards the people and the propagation of Dharma as well.
+The other pillar edicts have been found at Meerut, Prayag, Ambala district and also in Champaran etc.

-: These inscriptions have been found in the Terai of Nepal at Rummindai and Nigilava villages.
+Two commemorative Pillar Inscriptions: These inscriptions have been found in the Terai of Nepal at Rummindai and Nigilava villages.
 These describe Ashoka's Dharmyatras and the holy places of Buddhism.
 These inscriptions belong to 246 B. C.